compilerboiler/boilerplate/source/lesson3-ReadingAndWriting.md

 ---
-title: lesson3-ReadingAndWriting (snippet)
+title: Reading and writing files (snippet)
 date: 2019-02-07
 tags: ["python"]
 ---
-Python example 'lesson3-ReadingAndWriting'
+Python example 'Reading and writing'.
+Reads a file and writes a file with Python.

 Modules used in program:
 * `import os`